datomatic/laravel-hubspot-email-notification-channel/README.md

 ### Setting up the HubspotEmail service

-Generate API Key from [Hubspot](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key).
-Or a Private App from [Hubspot](https://developers.hubspot.com/docs/api/private-apps).
+Generate [API Key](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key) or a [Private App](https://developers.hubspot.com/docs/api/private-apps) from Hubspot.
-Important!
-From November 30th 2022 Hubspot will require you to use only private apps.
+**Important!** From November 30th 2022 Hubspot will require you to use only private apps.
 If you have both API Key and Private App configured, to switch using only Private App just remove `HUBSPOT_API_KEY` from your .env file.

 Configure your Hubspot API on .env
 ```dotenv